UniBwM-IFS-AILab/REAP/README.md

 ## Contact Information

-Write us for questions, help for setuo, or even future collaboration at fmff.lrt@unibw.de
+Write us for questions, help for installation, or even future collaboration at fmff.lrt@unibw.de